Dorson/CSS-Dark-Mode-and-color-switch/README.md

 ```

-    We can async / lazzy-load the JavaScript switch function from
+    We can async / lazy-load the JavaScript switch function from
-    an external js-file, in the part of the HTML or app where user
+    an external JS-file, in the part of the HTML or app where user
     settings are set or re-set.

     No need to load it fast.
 Can be slow, because it's only active,
-    whent the user can already click something.
+    when the user can already click something.

   ```